;

 Transfer students are strongly encouraged to participate in the campus orientation program and connect with the community studies program adviser to develop an academic plan prior to their fall course enrollment.

-Students must complete both CMMU 10, Introduction to Community Activism (offered only in the summer and fall quarters) and one topical course (see the Community Studies website) in either Summer Edge or their first fall term in order to declare the major by the transfer student deadline.
+All the requirements above also apply to transfer students.
+Students must successfully complete both CMMU 10, Introduction to Community Activism (offered only in the summer and fall quarters) and one topical course (see the Community Studies website).
+This should be done in either Summer Edge or during their first fall term in order to declare the major by the transfer student university deadline.
 Major qualification courses must be taken for a letter grade.
-Satisfactory completion is defined by a grade of C or better in both major qualifying courses.
+Satisfactory completion is defined by a grade of C or better in both of these major qualifying courses.

 Significant changes to the student's academic plan must be approved by the program director.